intel/neural-compressor/docs/source/mixed_precision.md

   2. Software: onnxruntime-gpu.

 ### During quantization mixed precision
-During quantization, if the HW support BF16, the conversion is default enabled.
-So you may get an INT8/BF16/FP32 mixed precision model on those HW.
+During quantization, if the hardware support BF16, the conversion is default enabled.
+So you may get an INT8/BF16/FP32 mixed precision model on those hardware.
 FP16 can be executed if 'device' of config is 'gpu'.
 Please refer to this [document](https://github.com/intel/neural-compressor/blob/master/docs/source/quantization_mixed_precision.md) for its workflow.

 ### Accuracy-driven mixed precision